 Protect the world's data from cybercriminals and thrive.

-With a median salary of $95,510 in 2017 and a predicted growth in jobs of 28 percent by 2026, there is no shortage of career potential.2 As data breaches increase and a shortage of qualified experts persists, your new skills will put you in high demand.
+With a median salary of $99,730 in 2019 and a predicted growth in jobs of 32 percent by 2028, there is no shortage of career potential.2 Because data breaches are increasing and a shortage of qualified experts persists, your new skills will put you in high demand.

-As you build your skills through our industry-responsive curriculum and choose a specialization in either Electronic Crime, Intelligence, Malware Analysis, Computer Forensics, or Cyber Operations, you'll open doors to several high-paying roles:
+As you build your skills through our industry-responsive curriculum and choose a specialization in either Electronic Crime, Intelligence, Malware Analysis, Computer Forensics, Cyber Operations, Cyber Policy, or Data Analytics, you'll open doors to several high-paying roles:

 Information Security Analyst